Bulgaria detains 125 migrants, sending message to others

 The country had arrested migrants before, but not as many at a time as announced on Thursday.

-Interior Minister Rumyana Bachvarova said Bulgaria was considering opening six more registration centers "to prevent what is happening in Macedonia and Serbia".
+Interior Minister Rumyana Bachvarova said Bulgaria was considering opening six more registration centres "to prevent what is happening in Macedonia and Serbia".

 Many people fleeing conflict, particularly in Syria or Afghanistan, hope to use the Balkan country as a gateway to a more prosperous life elsewhere in Europe.